-In 2017, are we really as savvy about recycling, reusing and reducing our impact on the environment as we’d like to think?
+In 2019, are we really as savvy about recycling, reusing and reducing our impact on the environment as we would like to think?
 We can be confident about how to deal with most household waste for example, but there are items that you probably use on a daily basis at home, at school or in the office that could be recycled multiple times and benefit both your pocket as well as the environment.

 One such example is laser toner cartridges.
-Approximately 60 million are sold in Europe alone each year, and yet only a small percentage (around 25%) of those cartridges actually go onto to be remanufactured.
+Approximately 60 million are sold in Europe alone each year and yet only a small percentage (around 25%) of those cartridges actually go on to be remanufactured.
 The process of remanufacturing is one that many people may still not be fully aware of, but one that is worthwhile knowing a little about.

 Once an OEM (original equipment manufacturer) toner cartridge is sent to be recycled, there are a number of processes it goes through before it can be given a new lease of life as a remanufactured product.

 Firstly, the cartridge is tested to ensure that it is fully functional before any remnants of existing toner powder are removed and the cartridge is thoroughly cleaned.
 Secondly, any worn or damaged parts are identified and then replaced to ensure that the finished product is as close to the original as possible.
 Finally, the cartridge is refilled using a specially formulated toner powder and is subject to a number of quality and print performance tests before it can be packaged and sold.

 Something else you may be interested to hear is that remanufactured toner cartridges – as well as being environmentally friendly – can be much cheaper than their original counterparts.
 This isn’t to say that there has to be a compromise in quality though; remanufactured toners can match and often exceed the page yield of an OEM and they fit and function exactly the same way in your printer.